 There can be legal consequences for spreading fake news and a brand might sue the author for spreading a fake news story and it might become a big case.

-Consult experts before publishing and research the background of the author check LinkedIn, his domain knowledge and verify sources too.
+- Consult experts before publishing and research the background of the author check LinkedIn, and his domain knowledge, and verify sources too.

-These will also help them understand what are the red flags which need to be avoided while you fact-check.
+These will also help them understand what are the red flags that need to be avoided while you fact-check.

 This can be started early even in middle school where middle school students can be taught how to fact check, explain domain manipulation, and even basic things like the use of capital letters.